-Additionally, Applicants should include the source of the metric (e.g. based on Applicant’s prior loans to similar businesses, name of the industry trade group, name of governmental entity, etc.)
+Additionally, Applicants should include the source of the metric (e.g. based on Applicant’s prior loans to similar businesses, name of the industry trade group, name of governmental entity, etc.) Applicants will score more favorably if metrics are derived from third-party sources rather than the Applicant’s own track record by itself.

 Note: Metrics are not required for (3) Accessible Jobs, (7) Financing Minority Businesses, and (9) Housing Units.

-Do the number of community outcomes selected in Question 25(a) affect how the Applicant will be evaluated?
+Does the number of community outcomes selected in Question 25(a) affect how the Applicant will be evaluated?

-No. The Applicant will not be evaluated simply on the sheer number of outcomes selected in Application Question 25(a).
-The Applicant should only select those community outcomes that directly apply to the investments described in Application Question 17 and listed in Table A5.
-Additionally, Applicants should select outcomes whereby they can:
+No. The Applicant will not be evaluated simply on the sheer number of outcomes selected in Allocation Application Question 25(a).
+The Applicant should only select those community outcomes that directly apply to the investments described in Allocation Application Question 17 and listed in Table A5.
+Additionally, Applicants should select outcomes where they can:

- confidently quantify the projected outcome
+confidently quantify the projected outcome;

- provide clear and sound methods,
+provide clear and sound methods and metrics;

- demonstrate how the projected outcome will clearly benefit Low-Income Persons
+demonstrate how the projected outcome will clearly benefit Low-Income Persons

-and residents of Low-Income Communities (LICs); and
+and/or residents of LICs; and

- describe how the projected quantity for each selected outcome compares to the quantities in its track record.
+describe how the projected quantity for each selected outcome compares to the quantities in its track record.

-Should an Applicant complete a Community Outcome narrative for each Community Outcome selected in Table A5?
+Should an Applicant complete a Community Outcome narrative for each Targeted Community Outcome selected in Table A5?

 Yes.
-For each community outcome selected in Table A5, the CDFI Fund expects Applicants to select and complete narratives in Application Question 25(a).
-For selected outcomes, the narrative must include all required information noted in the Allocation Application and other FAQ items within this document.
+For each community outcome selected in Table A5, the CDFI Fund expects Applicants to select and complete narratives in Allocation Application Question 25(a).
+For selected outcomes, the narrative must include all required information noted in the Allocation Application and FAQs #67 to 72 above.
 For example, if an Applicant selects “Community Goods or Services” as a Targeted Community Outcome in Row N for one of its proposed projects in Table A5, it must select “Community Goods or Services” and provide a narrative in Q. 25(a).

 Can the Applicant discuss indirect or induced jobs in its response to Question 25(a) (1), Job Related – Job Creation/Retention?

-No, only direct jobs may be discussed in response to all the job
+No, only direct jobs created or retained as a result of the Applicant’s proposed QLICIs or track record of loans or equity investments may be discussed in response to all the job

 related questions – Job Creation/Retention, Quality Jobs, and Accessible Jobs.
-Indirect jobs can be discussed in Application Question 27 as evidence of additional private investment.
-See FAQ #80 below for more information on Application Question 27.
+Indirect jobs can be discussed in Allocation Application Question 27 as evidence of additional private investment.
+See FAQ #83 below for more information on Allocation Application Question 27.

-What distinct information should the Applicant provide in each of the three job related questions in Question 25?
+What distinct information should the Applicant provide in each of the three job- related questions in Question 25?

 The CDFI Fund provides no preference in scoring or evaluating Applicants based solely on outcomes selected in Question 25.
 However, if the Applicant selects one of the Job related outcomes in Q. 25(a), it must provide a narrative response for all three Job related outcomes.
 The Applicant will score higher if it can successfully quantify that the jobs created/retained represent high quality jobs and is able to quantify the number or percentage of jobs that are accessible to Low-Income Persons or residents of Low-Income Communities.
 Each sub-category in Question 25(a) gives the Applicant an opportunity to discuss unique aspects of their potential job creation outcomes.
 Applicants should not repeat the same information in each narrative for (1)-(3).

-For (1) Job Creation/Retention, the Applicant should quantify the number of direct jobs (in the aggregate or on average for each project) that will be created or maintained as a result of the Applicant’s QLICIs (see Question above for required narrative details).
+For (1) Job Creation/Retention, the Applicant should quantify the number of direct jobs that will be created or retained as a result of the Applicant’s QLICIs in Table A5, as well as direct jobs created/retained as a direct as a result of the Applicant’s financing track record in Exhibit B.(see FAQ #68 above for required narrative details).